Economy of Croatia: 21st century

-2009–2015

-Economic growth has been hurt by the global financial crisis.
-Immediately after the crisis it seemed that Croatia did not suffer serious consequences like some other countries.
-However, in 2009, the crisis gained momentum and the decline in GDP growth, at a slower pace, continued during 2010.
+Economic growth in Croatia declined due to the 2008 financial crisis.
+After initially the avoiding severe economic disruption neighboring countries faced, Croatia saw a decline in GDP growth from 2009 to 2010.
 In 2011 the GDP stagnated as the growth rate was zero.
-Since the global crisis hit the country, the unemployment rate has been steadily increasing, resulting in the loss of more than 100,000 jobs.
+Since the global crisis hit the country, the unemployment rate had been steadily increasing, resulting in the loss of more than 100,000 jobs.
 While unemployment was 9.6% in late 2007, in January 2014 it peaked at 22.4%.
-In 2010 Gini coefficient was 0,32.
-In September 2012, Fitch ratings agency unexpectedly improved Croatia's economic outlook from negative to stable, reaffirming Croatia's current BBB rating.
-The slow pace of privatization of state-owned businesses and an over-reliance on tourism have also been a drag on the economy.
+In 2010, Croatia's Gini coefficient was 0.32.
+In September 2012, sovereign ratings agency unexpectedly improved Croatia's economic outlook from negative to stable.
+The slow pace of privatization of state-owned businesses and sensitive tourism sector continued to drag on the economy.

-Croatia joined the European Union on 1 July 2013 as the 28th member state.
-The Croatian economy is heavily interdependent on other principal economies of Europe, and any negative trends in these larger EU economies also have a negative impact on Croatia.
-Italy, Germany and Slovenia are Croatia's most important trade partners.
-In spite of the rather slow post-recession recovery, in terms of income per capita it is still ahead of some European Union member states such as Bulgaria, and Romania.
-In terms of average monthly wage, Croatia is ahead of 9 EU members (Czech Republic, Estonia, Slovakia, Latvia, Poland, Hungary, Lithuania, Romania, and Bulgaria).
+Croatia joined the European Union on 1 July 2013 as the 28th member state, after Slovenia did the same in 2004.
+The Croatian economy rapidly integrated with the rest of continental EU states, becoming more sensitive to international trade.
+Italy, Germany and Slovenia became Croatia's most important trade partners.
+During Croatia's post-recession recovery, in terms of income per capita, it was able to stay ahead of other member states such as Bulgaria, and Romania.
+In terms of minimum monthly wage, Croatia was ahead of 9 EU members (Greece, Malta, Estonia, Czech Republic, Slovakia, Romania, Latvia, Hungary, and Bulgaria) at €970 during that time.

-The annual average unemployment rate in 2014 was 17.3% and Croatia has the third-highest unemployment rate in the European Union, after Greece (26.5%), and Spain (24.%).
-Of particular concern is the heavily backlogged judiciary system, combined with inefficient public administration, especially regarding the issues of land ownership and corruption in the public sector.
-Unemployment is regionally uneven: it is very high in eastern and southern parts of the country, nearing 20% in some areas, while relatively low in the north-west and in larger cities, where it is between 3 and 7%.
-In 2015 external debt rose by 2.7 billion euros since the end of 2014 and is now around €49.3 billion.
+The annual average unemployment rate spiked in 2014 at 17.3%, the third-highest unemployment rate in the EU, after Greece (26.5%), and Spain (24.%).
+Croatia's heavily backlogged judiciary system, combined with inefficient public administration, especially regarding the issues of land ownership and corruption in the public sector remained a key challenge.
+Unemployment is regionally uneven: it is very high in eastern and southern parts of the country, while relatively low in the north-west and in larger cities, where it is between 3-7%.
+In 2015, external debt rose by €2.7 billion since the end of 2014 and as of December 2022 is around €50.9 billion.